 bio

-Elizabeth Jones is an expert painter and food systems activist with 10+ years of experience maintaining both an artistic practice and involvement in grassroots food access work.
-In 2018, they graduated from the University of California, Santa Cruz with a Bachelor’s Degree in Fine Art.
-While in school they worked with various farms and gardens as well as Food Systems Working Group, an organization dedicated to increasing the community’s access to quality nutritious food.
+Elizabeth Jones is a painter and food systems activist with over a decade’s experience maintaining both an artistic practice and involvement in grassroots food access work.
+While in Santa Cruz they worked with various farms and gardens as well as Food Systems Working Group, an organization dedicated to increasing the community’s access to quality nutritious food.

-Elizabeth’s focus has shifted towards utilizing art to highlight community members’ experiences, values, and visions of a future in which we are all thriving.
-Elizabeth is applying their expertise to creating a collection of drawings, paintings, and stories about their community’s efforts to increase food sovereignty, heal psychological trauma, advocate for workers’ rights, regenerate the local microbiome, and work towards implementing a restorative justice system.
+The focus of Elizabeth’s artistic practice has shifted towards utilizing art to highlight community members’ experiences, values, and visions of a future in which we are all thriving.
+In addition to expanding their knowledge of land stewardship and community health, Elizabeth is applying their expertise to creating a collection of drawings, paintings, and stories about their community’s efforts to increase food sovereignty, heal psychological trauma, advocate for workers’ rights, regenerate the local microbiome, and work towards implementing a restorative justice system.

 artist statement